truenas/documentation/content/SCALE/GettingStarted/Install/InstallPrepEnterprise.md

   Configure the administrator credentials to access both IP addresses assigned to the HA system controllers.

 ### Network Access
-If you have an HA system with two controllers, you must assign an IP address to the second controller in the server.
 {{< include file="/_includes/NetworkInstallRequirementsSCALE.md" type="page" >}}

-The second controller in an HA system also requires a static IP address.
+If you have an HA system with two controllers, you must assign a total of three IP addresses:
+* A virtual IP for access to the UI no matter which controller is active
+* An IP address for controller A
+* An IP address controller B

 iXsupport can assist you with any questions you have with these network requirements.
 Provide the information listed to iXsystems when requested so we can pre-configure your system network settings.